sentialabs/sentialabs.com/_posts/2018-08-16-Building-a-Slackbot-with-Serverless-Framework.md

         TableName: ${self:provider.environment.KARMA_TABLE}
 ```

-With this update, the Lambda function has all permission it needs.
+With this update, the Lambda function has all the permissions it needs.
 Now we will update the Lambda so it will actually read and write to the NoSQL database.
 Paste the following content to `event.py`:

 ```python
 import json